julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Burned to **open dream gates** and guide between the worlds.
 Used after childbirth, near graves, or at midsummer for protection.

 **Folk Practice:** Slavic women would burn mugwort near cradles or braid it into garlands to hang over doors on Ivan Kupala night.

+Slavic women would burn mugwort near cradles or braid it into garlands to hang over doors on Ivan Kupala night.

+Beyond smoke rites, mugwort also appears in **fertility and womb magic traditions**, where it was worn, burned, or brewed to regulate cycles and invite conception.

+Explore its reproductive and lunar associations in **[Fertility Herbs Used in Witchcraft](/top-fertility-herbs-witchcraft/)**.

 ---